andre-st/goodreads-toolbox/likeminded.md

   and we cannot randomize in a way which would produce samples of similar size.
-  Although, we don't get _all_ members (for books with ten of thousand reviews), the final report still contains _enough_ members who read the same n authors
+  Although, we don't get _all_ members (for books with ten of thousand reviews), the final report still contains _enough_ members who read the same N authors
-- the more popular your literature, the longer the program's runtime and the more questionable its results (too generic, many unseen reviewers) - or: more fun with good but rare books
 - there are members with 94.857 ratings, likely bots
-- lists members with private accounts (reviews still readable)
+- lists members with private accounts
+- slow but good enough since you run it 4x a year
 - your Goodreads account must be viewable by
-  ["anyone (including search engines)"](https://www.goodreads.com/user/edit?tab=settings) which is the default
+  ["anyone (including search engines)"](https://www.goodreads.com/user/edit?tab=settings) which is the default (alternatively try --cookie parameter)
 - "_...most number of shared books would be a list of children's books_"—`likeminded.pl` has a shelf parameter (sort of selection)

 **First version compared books, not authors:**